Updated April 2026

 • Amplified GI effects: Both compounds independently carry high rates of nausea, vomiting, diarrhea, and constipation, with highest burden during weeks 9-24 when both are escalating.

-• Dysesthesia (retatrutide-specific): Tingling, numbness, or prickling has been reported in retatrutide trials and appears dose-related.
+• Dysesthesia — unusual skin sensations (retatrutide-specific): Tingling, numbness, or prickling sensations have been reported in retatrutide trials and appear to increase at higher doses.

 • Injection-site reactions: More commonly associated with cagrilintide; rotate sites consistently.